OidaTiftla/CarND-Behavioral-Cloning-P3/README.md

 ### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 A combination of center lane driving, recovering from the left and right sides of the road.
-Additionally image augmentation (flipping, rotation, zooming) was used to increase the training samples and harden the neural network (code lines 85 - 120).
+Additionally image augmentation (flipping, rotation, zooming) was used to increase the training samples and harden the neural network (model.py lines 85 - 120).

 For details about how I created the training data, see the next section.